How to Prevent Your Dog from Biting

 - Give the victim important information, such as the date of your dog’s last rabies vaccination.

 - Cooperate with animal control officers by providing them with as much information as they require.
 If the dog must be quarantined, you may ask to confine the dog in your home.
 Strictly follow the quarantine requirements.

 - Seek professional (we suggest your veterinarian) help to prevent another attack.

 - If your dog is dangerous, don’t give him to anyone else who can’t prevent him from biting.

 - Don’t give your dangerous dog to someone who wants a “mean” dog.

-- If your dog is dangerous and you cannot control the dog, consult with your veterinarian and about your options.
+- If your dog is dangerous and you cannot control the dog, consult with your veterinarian and discuss your options.

-As skilled Erie injury lawyers who have helped injured clients who have been attacked by dogs, we understand how to evaluate these cases and help you obtain the funds necessary to pay for your medical care and compensate you for your losses.
+As skilled Erie, PA personal injury lawyers who have helped injured clients attacked by dogs, we understand how to evaluate these cases and we know how to help you obtain the funds necessary to pay for your medical care and compensate you for your losses.

 Call Purchase, George & Murphey, P.C. today, locally at 814-833-7100 or toll free at 814-833-7100, to schedule your free and confidential consultation with an Erie Dog Attack Lawyer.